jeremyosborne/boilerplate/template-js-single-purpose-module/README.md

 Inspiration and blatant stealing from: http://dev.topheman.com/package-a-module-for-npm-in-commonjs-es2015-umd-with-babel-and-rollup/

-For modules built to be shared with other projects and not used on their own.
-No JSX, just JavaScript.
+For non-React modules built to be shared with other projects and ~~not~~ rarely used on their own.

 Assumptions: